pkErbynn/js-masterclass/note.md

     1. Creation phase.
         1. Creation of the VO
             - Arg object created to store all args passed into the fxn
-            - Var declarations are scanned: a property is created in the Variable Object for each variable, and set to *undefine*
+            - Var declarations are scanned: a property is created in the Variable Object for each variable, and set to *undefined*
             - Function declarations are scanned: a property is created in the Variable Object for each fxn, *pointing to the function*
             - *NB*: Var + Function declarations = *Hoisting*
                 - Means: they're available before the execution phase starts